braze-inc/braze-docs/_docs/_api/endpoints/messaging/schedule_messages/post_schedule_triggered_canvases.md

   // If 'recipients' and 'audience' are not provided and broadcast is not set to 'false',
-  // the message will send to entire segment targeted by the Canvas "broadcast": (optional, boolean) see broadcast -- defaults to false on 8/31/17, must be set to true if "recipients" object is omitted, "canvas_entry_properties": (optional, object) personalization key value pairs for the first step for all users in this send; see Trigger Properties, "schedule": {
+  // the message will send to entire segment targeted by the Canvas "broadcast": (optional, boolean) see broadcast -- defaults to false on 8/31/17, must be set to true if "recipients" object is omitted, "canvas_entry_properties": (optional, object) personalization key value pairs for the first step for all users in this send; see trigger properties, "schedule": {
     "time": (required, datetime as ISO 8601 string) time to send the message (up to 90 days in the future), "in_local_time": (optional, bool),